 Yellow gold is making a comeback today with its beautiful golden hue.
 18k gold has more gold present than 14k or 10k gold, and therefore the yellow-gold color is brighter and richer in appearance.
 Yellow gold is typically a mixture of pure gold, copper, and nickel, to give it its warm look.
 Yellow gold is the truest color of gold, and is the purest out of white, yellow, and rose gold.

 18k White Gold

-The most popular metal color for engagement rings, and at Clean Origin, remains white gold and there’s no question why!
+The most popular metal color for engagement rings remains white gold, and there’s no question why!
 With a beautiful silvery appearance, this metal color is actually a mixture of metals such as silver, palladium, and nickel.
 It’s also common for white gold to have a rhodium coating.
 If you’re deciding between white or yellow gold, our guide will help you learn more about these two choices.

 18k Rose Gold